 13. Have you ever written a thesis?
 This question refers to a graduation thesis at the bachelor’s or master’s level or published articles, not to term papers for individual courses.

 14. Publications: If you have any publications, including articles or conference proceedings, or any works that have been accepted for publication (and given a date) but not yet published, write them here.
-You should also list your graduation theses, if applicable, even if they have not been published.
+You should also list any graduation theses, even if they have not been published.
+For an unpublished thesis, you can city it using the APA format below:

 Don’t worry if you have nothing to list.
 Many applicants, particularly those applying for Master’s degrees, do not at this point.
 MEXT will not hold it against you if your university did not require a graduation thesis.